AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 Coagulant nanoparticles are sticky and can attach to suspended particles as well as to each other.
 Some dissolved substances also adsorb to coagulant nanoparticles.
 The development of models to describe these interactions has been impeded by the charge neutralization hypothesis that failed to account for the size of the coagulant nanoparticles and by the complexity of modeling all of these competing processes.
 Although the model describing removal of dissolved organic matter is still nascent, it is possible that a simplified approach that separates fast and slow processes will enable a sequential model.

-Interactions between the various suspended and dissolved substances (see :numref:`Particle_sizes`) can occur simultaneously as soon as the coagulant is blended with the raw water.
+Interactions between the various suspended and dissolved substances (see :numref:`figure_Particle_sizes`) can occur simultaneously as soon as the coagulant is blended with the raw water.
 The rates of these interactions are controlled by the transport processes of fluid deformation and molecular diffusion.
 Molecular diffusion is fastest for small particles and fluid deformation is most effective for larger particles.
 Thus the fastest process is hypothesized to be the diffusion of low mass molecules to the coagulant nanoparticles.
 Transport of the coagulant nanoparticles to attach to suspended solids is expected to be a slower process.
 Transport of suspended particles to collide with other suspended particles (flocculation) is even slower.

 .. _figure_Particle_sizes: